maxwolf621/Notes/enums.md

 ## String enums

-While string enums don’t have auto-incrementing behavior, string enums have the benefit that they “serialize” well.
+**While string enums don’t have auto-incrementing behavior, string enums have the benefit that they serialize well.**

 if you were debugging and had to read the runtime value of a numeric enum, the value is often opaque - it doesn’t convey any useful meaning on its own (though reverse mapping can often help).
 String enums allow you to give a meaningful and readable value when your code runs, independent of the name of the enum member itself.
 ```typescript
 enum Direction {
   Up = "UP",